How to become a house sitter

 Step 2: Sign up for a house sitting website.

-If you’re wondering, “How do I find house sitting jobs?” there are a few different options you can try.
+If you’re wondering how to find opportunities and make money house sitting, there are a few different options you can try.

 One way is to sign up with a house sitting website, which will allow you to match with homeowners looking for someone to take care of their place while they’re away.
 These websites typically charge a membership fee but can be a good way to find various house sitting opportunities.